 What do I do?

-I am a barrister although I ceased practise a few years ago and an engineer.
 On this site there is information on how I helped people sort out any problem they had with the reliability of computer evidence.
 Today you may be having unreliable computer evidence cited against you in the courtroom.
-Or you may be wishing to bring proceedings and want to know how to prepare your digital evidence for use in the courtroom - see my article on "Chicken and Egg Disclosure"
+Or you may be wishing to bring proceedings and want to know how to prepare your digital evidence for use in the courtroom - see my article on "Chicken and Egg Disclosure".

 Outside of consultancy roles, I have worked closely with solicitors and barristers - but I have always been independent of them.
 There are very interesting funding propositions arising around the world in civil actions arising out of complex frauds - see, for example, this Wired article about the work done by Martin Kenney and Company